imjoy-team/ImJoy/docs/docs/development.md

 For example, to define that the plugin uses png files, you can specify `"inputs": {"properties": {"type": {"enum": ["image/png"], "required": true}}, "type": "object"}` .
 You can also use the simplified format which assumes the inputs is an object and use json schema to describe the properties: `"inputs": {"type": {"enum": ["image/png"], "required": true}}`.
 * `outputs` defines the outputs with json-schema syntax (http://json-schema.org/).
 The format is the same as for `inputs`.
+* `flags` defines an array of flags which will be used by ImJoy to change the behavior of the plugin.
+Currently, you can set the following `flags`:
+  * `single-instance` make the python plugin only run a single instance of the plugin in the same workspace.
+  * `allow-detach` allow the plugin detatch from the user interface, which also means when the user interface is disconnected, the plugin process will not be killed.

+    Note: To make a plugin which can run in the background, you can set `"flags": ["single-instance", "allow-detach"]`, when two instance of ImJoy is connected to the same Plugin Engine, setup will be called for each instance.
+If you have some code which you only want to run once, you can place them into `__init__` function.

 * `env` (**for python plugins only**) the virtual environment or docker image command used to create an enviroment to run the plugin.
 * `cmd` (**for python plugins only**) the command used to run the plugin.
 By default, it will be run with `python`.
 Depending on the installtion it could also be be something like `python3` or `python27` etc.
 * `requirements` (**for python plugins only**) the pip packages which will be installed before running the plugin defined as a list of pip packages or a command string.
 ImJoy supports package names and github links.
 For example, `["numpy", "scipy==1.0"]` or `"pip install numpy scipy==1.0"`.
 To use conda, you can set the string to `"conda install numpy scipy==1.0"`.
 For more information see the dedicate section **Using virtual environments**.